Otumian-empire/swift-python/exercise23.md

 Here we already have the project or say we have finished developing it locally.
 We want to push it to the remote repository, do the following:

 - initialize the git repo locally, `git init`, if not done already.
-- add (let git track) the files in the local repository, `git add .`
+- add (let git track) the files in the local repository, `git add .`.
+  - The `.` refers to the current directory.
+So we add all the content in the current directory to git.
+  - The recommended approach will be to create a `.gitignore` file and then add the path of the files you do not want to be tracked by git.
+  - We can also track individual files with, `git add path_to_file`.
 - then stage (save) them, `git commit -m "some message"`

+  - if you have a whole lot of message, do, `git commit`.
+  - Your default editor (mostly vim) will open.
+Enter the message, making sure that the topic sentence is the first line and the next line is a newline.
+Your message starts on the third.
+  - save and close the file to add a commit message and make a successful commit

 - now copy the remote repository URL and do, `git remote add origin https://...`, where `https://../` is the remote URL
-- now send it to the remote repository, `$ git push origin https://...`
+- now send it to the remote repository, `$ git push origin https://...`.
+A username and a password (token) might be required.

 ## Git status